-In summary, this section shows that Verisig can verify both safety and liveness properties in different and challenging domains.
+In summary, this section shows that Verisig can verify both safety (avoiding obstacles) and bounded liveness (going up a hill) properties in different and challenging domains.
 The plant models can be nonlinear systems specified in either discrete or continuous time.
 The next section shows that Verisig+Flow also scales well to larger DNNs and is competitive with other approaches for verification of DNN properties in isolation.